 Helen & Howard R. Marraro Prize

 The American Historical Association’s Marraro Prize is one of three annual awards for the best book or article on Italy established by Howard R. Marraro (b.
 1897), a historian of Italian culture.
 Marraro made bequests to the American Historical Association, the American Catholic Historical Association, and the Society for Italian Historical Studies to allow each association to award a prize.
+See the list of past recipients.
 The general rules for submission are:

 - Each award will be given for the book or article deemed best by the committee, which treats Italian history in any epoch, Italian cultural history, or Italian-American relations.
 Entries must first have been published in English by a historian whose usual residence is North America.